philtelco/philtelco.github.io/media.md

 Presentations we give at conferences or other events are available below.

+### Resurrecting COCOTs, or: How We Decided to Stop Worrying and Save Tons of Payphones

+Presented at JawnCon 010 on October 11th, 2024.

+*Almost all payphones that are still installed today are COCOTs, Customer-owned coin-operated telephones, that are owned by private organizations not affiliated with "the phone company."
+COCOTs are the black sheep of the payphone world, often dismissed and discarded by enthusiasts because of their "outsider" status and difficulty to configure and program.
+As more COCOTs enter the second-hand market, those who buy a payphone of their very own often get saddled with hardware they ultimately can't or won't use... but not anymore.

+Join us as we discuss the current state of COCOTs, both taking the pulse of COCOTs in North America via a home-grown tool that actively monitors activity/usage from the thousands of payphones we know about, and the two-year journey to not only figure out how to program our "Protel" COCOTs but also set up a free-to-use programming line that others can use to quickly make their payphones usable again or bootstrap their own telephone collectives.*

+Download slides via [GitHub](https://github.com/philtelco/philtel-presentations/tree/master/jawncon-0x1){:target="_blank"}.

 ### Unlocking the Secrets of Telephone Phreaking - Phreaking and its implications on modern cyber threats

 Presented at "Navigating Cybersecurity in the Digital Age: Telephone Phreaking" at SJU on April 4th, 2024.